woocommerce/woocommerce-rest-api-docs/source/includes/wp-api-v2/_product-variations.md

 }
 ```

-## List all products ##
+## List all product variations ##

-This API helps you to view all the products.
+This API helps you to view all the product variations.

 ### HTTP request ###